As a kid, I used to be told stories from Irish folklore and Irish mythology before bed.

 Below, you’ll discover five myths and stories from Irish folklore that used to frighten the sh*te out of me out as a child growing up in Ireland.

-Imagine telling a child that’s about to head to bed a story about a Vampire that lives in Ireland… Yes, there was an Irish Vampire and it was known as the Abhartach.
+Imagine telling a child that’s about to head to bed a story about a Vampire that lives in Ireland… Yes, there was an Irish Vampire in Irish Folklore and it was known as the Abhartach.

 I’ve heard many different legends about the Abhartach over the years from many different storytellers.
 Each story tends to vary a little but most follow a very similar tale that all begin with a historian named Patrick Weston Joyce.